 Asked about that topic on Jan.
 14, William LaPlante, the civilian acquisition head for the service, indicated that while industrial base concerns are something the Pentagon is aware of in a broad sense, that is not specifically one of the criteria for the bomber program.

 "There is a bigger picture of just making sure we understand when will [different programs] have a downselect, what will come out of that — it's almost like a game theory thing to understand the implications," LaPlante said.
 "It's at the strategic level.
 Occasionally you might put it into a single competition.
 I don't think that's the case on the LRS-B."

-Boeing, too, is coming to the end of its time as an attack aircraft manufacturer, despite the company's best efforts to keep the F/A-18 Super Hornet line humming. alive.
+Boeing, too, is coming to the end of its time as an attack aircraft manufacturer, despite the company's best efforts to keep the F/A-18 Super Hornet line humming.
 While the KC-46A tanker remains a Boeing program, it, and many other products from the company, are commercial derivatives rather than a brand new design.

-Awarding Northrop the bomber would spread out the US Air Force's three top recapitalization priorities among three different companies.
+Awarding Northrop the bomber would spread out the US Air Force's three top recapitalization priorities among three companies.
 On the flip side, giving the contract to the Lockheed/Boeing team would mean that Lockheed Martin, the producer of the F-35, essentially has full control over Air Force combat aviation production.

 Analysts are divided as to who would be favored if the industrial base is a high priority.
-On the one hand, an industrial base angle should benefit Northrop, as it would spread the major programs amongst competitors.
+On the one hand, an industrial base angle should benefit Northrop, as it would spread the major programs among competitors.

 "If you want Northrop to stay in the game as a prime, and you don't want to see the entire combat air forces at Lockheed, you have to go with Northrop," noted the first source familiar with the program.